-When you access MBG, the web interface opens on Dashboard screen which displays the MBG status, Clustering status, and licensing information.
+When you access MBG, the web interface opens on Dashboard screen which displays the MBG status, Clustering status, Application metrics, System metrics and licensing information.

 NOTE: You must select a Network Profile before you can enable the MBG service.

 To enable the MBG service: